 The Fate of Earthly Things: Aztec Gods and God-Bodies (Recovering Languages and Literacies of the Americas) by Molly H Bassett.
 Molly Bassett takes the reader through the Aztec rituals, Aztec temples and their spiritual and religious beliefs.

-The pathway starts with a stone staircase then breaks into uneven stones and rocks all the way to the top, ensure that you have good walking shoes that grip as it can be quite slippery especially after heavy rain.
+The pathway starts with a stone staircase and then breaks into uneven stones and rocks to the top.
+Ensure that you have good walking shoes that grip as it can be pretty slippery, especially after heavy rain.
 Nearing the top you will come to a set of narrow iron staircases, at this stage you are still a 5-minute climb away from reaching the top.

-It is free to climb the mountain but when you reach the top there is a small shed where you pay the entrance fee of 50 pesos, (USD2.50) there is also a small fee if you use a video camera.
-The breath-taking view is worth the climb.
+It is free to climb the mountain, but when you reach the top, there is a small shed where you pay the entrance fee of 95 pesos (USD4.70).
+There is also a small fee if you use a video camera.
+The breathtaking view is worth the climb.

 To Travel Too Tip